Looking for Legal Advice for a Divorce or Separation?

 The difference between divorce and legal separation is that legal separations do not end with the termination of marital status by the court.
 The process for legal separation is the same as with divorces, such as dividing assets and debts.
 However, the marriage is still legally binding and the spouses would not be legally permitted to marry another person until a divorce had been obtained.

-Possible Reasons to Choose a Legal separation:
+Possible Reasons to Choose a Legal separation:- Insurance Purposes

-• Financial Purposes
+- Financial Purposes

-• Religious Beliefs about Divorce
+- Religious Beliefs about Divorce

-• Immigration and Citizenship purposes
+- Immigration and Citizenship purposes

 Annulment